Top Korean Pantry Add-Ons That Make Simple Meals Taste Better

 TL;DR

-Gochujang adds heat, body, and instant flavor.
+Gochujang for heat, body, and a stronger flavor shift.

 What Makes a Pantry Add-On Actually Worth Keeping?